- Challenges & Solutions

 Status: The House Judiciary voted the bill Inexpedient to Legislate (15-6).
 The House failed to vote on this measure prior to the deadline for bills crossing over to the Senate.
 Therefore, the bill was effectively killed.

 Status: Following a committee vote of Ought to Pass (15-3), the House voted 175-172 to table this bill.
 Motion to remove the bill from table failed by a vote of 164-175.
-Consequently, the bill did not advance to the Senate and will not be voted on this session.
+Consequently, the bill did not advance to the Senate and effectively died.

 Status: The House Municipal and County Government Committee voted the bill Inexpedient to Legislate (10-9).
 The House failed to vote on this measure prior to the deadline for bills crossing over to the Senate, effectively killing the bill.